antonsamper/gulp-webpack-boilerplate/README.md

 ```

 ### Fonts
 The `src/fonts/` folder should contain the self hosted fonts for the site.
-All the fonts directly inside this folder will be copied to the `dist/x.x.x/fonts/` folder automatically.
+All the fonts directly inside this folder
+will be copied to the `dist/x.x.x/fonts/` folder automatically.

 ### Icons
-The `src/images/icons/` folder should contain all the svg icons that should be combined to then be injected into the page.
+The `src/images/icons/` folder should contain all the svg icons that should be combined to then be injected into
-Have a look at the following links to understand the technique adopted by the boilerplate to make use of svg icons:
+the page.
+Have a look at the following links to understand the technique adopted by the boilerplate to make use of
+svg icons:

 * https://css-tricks.com/icon-fonts-vs-svg/
 * https://sarasoueidan.com/blog/icon-fonts-to-svg/
 * https://24ways.org/2014/an-overview-of-svg-sprite-creation-techniques/

-(The `<symbol>` element is generated as part of the `minifyHtml` task)
+(The `<symbol>` element is generated and injected as part of the `minifyHtml` task)

 ### Images
 All images should be placed inside the `src/images/` folder.
-This is for consistency as opposed to a limitation enforced by the `imagemin` task as this task will look for and minify all images inside the `src/` folder that have any of the following extensions: `.jpg` `.png` `.gif` `.svg`
+This is for consistency as opposed to a limitation
+enforced by the `imagemin` task as this task will look for and minify all images inside the `src/` folder that have
+any of the following extensions: `.jpg` `.png` `.gif` `.svg`

 ### JS
 All the scripts should be placed inside the `src/js/` folder.
-These files will all be linted and then injected into `index.html`.
-The current setup assumes a modular approach when adding new features so that everything that is require for a module is inside of its own folder - this can include tests, templates and specific styles if needed.
+These files will all be linted.
+The current setup assumes
+a component based approach for features/functionality so that everything is inside of its own folder - this can include
+tests, templates and specific styles if needed.
 For example:

 ```
 |- js/